 Press and hold the home (left) and bottom buttons until you see the screen flash or start to dim.
 This should take about 10 to 15 seconds.
 Let go of the buttons.
 Wait a few seconds and press the Home button to turn Surge back on.

 The other option is to press the home button and swipe to the Settings screen.
 Choose Shutdown and confirm.
 Then press the Home button to switch it back on.

-Doing a factory reset (to erase all data and settings)
+How to do a factory reset on a Fitbit (to erase all data and settings)

-If you’ve decided to give your Fitbit to someone else, you will need to wipe all your data from the device.
-This will usually be done automatically when the device is paired to a new account.
-But not in the case of Charge 3, Ionic and Versa.
+If you’ve decided to give your Fitbit to someone else, you will need to factory reset it – i.e. wipe all your data from the device.
+This will sometimes be done automatically when the device is paired to a new account.
+But not in the case of the Charge series, Ionic, Versa series and Sense.

 Here you’ll have to take some steps in order to erase any stored data, personal information and saved settings.
 This will also wipe info on any credit or debit cards you may have added on devices that support Fitbit Pay.

 Luckily it’s very easy to do.
-Simply navigate to the Settings app on your Charge 3, Ionic or Versa.
+To reset your Fitbit, simply navigate to the Settings app on your Charge, Ionic, Versa or Sense.
 Tap on About, choose Factory Reset or Clear User Data.